IID-GAN: an IID Sampling Perspective for Regularizing Mode Collapse: Preliminaries and Motivation

-\textbf{Remarks:} Since it is commonly assumed that the real data $\{\mathbf{x}^{(i)}\}_{i=1}^n$ are independently sampled from an unknown distribution $\beta$, we can obtain that their inverses $\{G^{-1}(\mathbf{x}^{(i)})\}$ can be viewed as IID samples from a known distribution $\alpha$.
-So to satisfy the mode completeness, we need to train the inverse mapping $G^{-1}$ so that the inverse samples of real data can be closer to the IID samples from $\alpha$.
-Note we cannot obtain a strict inverse mapping $G^{-1}$, a function $F$ which maps back to the source space will be designed to approximate $G^{-1}$ by penalizing $\mathbf{z}=F(G(\mathbf{z}))$ and $x=G(F(\mathbf{x}))$.
+Since it is commonly assumed that the real data $\{\mathbf{x}^{(i)}\}_{i=1}^n$ are independently sampled from an unknown distribution $\beta$, their inverses $\{G^{-1}(\mathbf{x}^{(i)})\}_{i=1}^n$ can be viewed as IID samples from a known distribution $\alpha$.
+To satisfy mode completeness, we regularize the inverse samples of real data to be closer to the IID samples from $\alpha$.
+Since we can hardly obtain a strict inverse mapping $G^{-1}$, we calls for an approximation of $G^{-1}$ as $F$, which is obtained by penalizing:

-{\textbf{Essential difference to VEEGAN.} VEEGAN presents a similar idea with Prop.~\ref{prop:prop1}, which maps back and enforces the inverse samples to obey Gaussian by discriminating real/fake $(\mathbf{z},\mathbf{x})$ pair.
-However, the essential difference is that VEEGAN do \textbf{not} take an \textbf{IID perspective}.
-It is well known that the domain of (1D) Gaussian distribution is over $R$ and thus every inverse sample can naturally be viewed as a Gaussian sample.
-What the discriminator of VEEGAN actually does is to enforce $G^{-1}(\mathbf{x})$ to be close to 0.
-Differently, Prop.~\ref{prop:prop1} requires the entire inverses $\{G^{-1}(\mathbf{x})\}$ to be IID sampled from Gaussian, which require us to consider the inverse sample set together.
-Fig.~\ref{fig:Generationsamples} shows the failure of VEEGAN to approximate the inverse samples to Gaussian.}